KushagraPathak03/Bank-Client-Subscription/README.md

 ---

 # 📈 Results
-- Achieved ~85% accuracy using Decision Tree Classifier
+- Achieved ~85% accuracy using Decision Tree Classifier.
-- Visualized the decision tree for interpretability
+- Visualized the decision tree for interpretability.
-- Improved results using SMOTE
+- Improved results using SMOTE.
-- Evaluated with Confusion Matrix & Classification Report
+- Evaluated with Confusion Matrix & Classification Report.
-- Applied Cross-Validation (k-fold) for robust model performance
+- Applied Cross-Validation (k-fold) for robust model performance.